 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-What can I do where I am not happy with the conveyancing practitioner who did my conveyancing in Baschurch?
+What are my options where I am not happy with the lawyer who conducted our conveyancing in Baschurch?

-Occasionally the level of service you receive is not as you expect, and unfortunately sometimes things do go wrong.
-Nevertheless there is recourse if you were not happy with your conveyancing in Baschurch.
-This varies from trying to resolve matters directly with them, through to reporting a conveyancing practitioner to their regulator.
-If things still aren’t sorted out you may consider getting in touch with the Legal Ombudsman.
+We live in an imperfect world, and unfortunately sometimes matters do not go as planned.
+Nevertheless there is recourse where you were unhappy with your conveyancing in Baschurch.
+This varies from trying to resolve matters directly with them, through to reporting a conveyancing practitioner to their governing body.
+If things still aren’t resolved you may consider enlisting the help of the Legal Ombudsman.